Jamchonga Nampui: Death

 Shortly after he retired from service, Jamchonga Nampui died on 24 November 1988 at his residence 'Ivory Cottage' in Mawkhar, Shillong.
 He was buried at the Church of North India cemetery, Laban.

 Personal life

 Jamchonga was the eldest of seven brothers and two sisters born to Somlalkhupa and Roichongbuangi Nampui.
 Other notable siblings include Luaia Nampui, a retired Indian Revenue Service (IRS) officer who now resides in Guwahati.

-Jamchonga Nampui married Minnie Elizabeth Nampui in 1954.
-They have two sons, Earl David and Michael Andrew and three daughters, Jennie Evangeline, Nora Elizabeth and Merilyn Nellie.
-His daughter, Merilyn Nellie Nampui is also today an IAS officer.
+Jamchonga Nampui married Minnie Elizabeth Nampui (Majaw) in 1954.
+They have two sons, Earle David and Michael Andrew and three daughters, Jennie Evangeline, Nora Elizabeth and Merilyn Nellie.
+His daughter, Merilyn Nellie Nampui also went on to become an IAS officer.

+His grandson Nathaniel Donbor Nampui Majaw, son of Jennie Evangeline, is an assistant professor at Jamchonga's alma mater, St. Anthony's College.

 Commemoration

 To honour Jamchonga Nampui and to take forward his legacy "to strive for the best in education", a school in Fiangpui, Assam, District Council L.P.
 School, established in 1962, was renamed as J.C.
 Nampui Memorial L.P.
 School in 1990 after him.